 B. Bedroom with adjacent sitting area has a fireplace between the spaces

-C. Large master bath with separate vanities and large oversize shower
+C. Large primary bath with separate vanities and large oversize shower

 D. Two separate, large walk-in closets

-E. Direct access to laundry room from master bath
+E. Direct access to laundry room from primary bath

 Width: 24 feet

 This three-bedroom beachfront house is set on a narrow lot in a dense beachfront community with minimal setback requirements and a two-story height limit.
 The challenge was bringing the ocean views as far back into the house as possible.
 We accomplished this with direct and oblique views of the ocean from just about every room.
 For the primary suite, the two-story building limit spurred the idea of a mezzanine that presents as a design object from below and a grand beach haven from the interior.
 There are extensive built-ins in the home, including a library in the primary suite.

 A. Curved wall establishes appropriate degrees of privacy.
 The shifted axis frees the home from the confines of the site

 B. Primary suite mezzanine sets the bedroom apart from the home’s public zone